Skip to content

 A social worker serves clients dealing with a range of challenges including poverty, physical and mental health issues, addiction, and family problems.
 They may provide clinical services, such as therapy or counseling, and connect people to resources in the community to help them overcome challenges.

 A psychotherapist works with clients who are affected by difficulties such as depression, phobias, stress, anxiety, emotional and relationship problems, physical or psychosomatic disorders and behavioural problems.

 A registered dietitian is a health care professional who is trained to provide advice and counselling about diet, food and nutrition.
 They use the best available evidence coupled with good judgment about the client’s or communities’ unique values and circumstances to determine guidance and recommendations.

 - Is there a cost/fees to access programs/services?

 - How do I access services?

 Most of our programs are accessed by one of three ways: the patient can sign up themselves, the doctor or health professional can refer them, or they may be contacted by the family health team staff directly.
-For certain services, like our mental health program, you may need a referral from your family physician or other health care provider.
 Check out our programs and services page to find out how you can sign up.
 Learn more.